endeve/thornado/README.md

    - T0_R has Large Value before AddFields_Radiation at line 344.
    - T0_R has large value afer first ComputeIncrement_TwoMoment_Explicit in line 305 of ./lib/thornado/source/SandBox/Interface_FLASH/TimeSteppingModule_Flash.F90; while for the small case, T0_R does not have any element which is large than 1.0e4.
    - Will focuing on ComputeIncrement_Divergence_X2  and ComputeIncrement_Divergence_X3, and ComputeIncrement_ObserverCorrections of ./lib/thornado/source/Modules/TwoMoment/OrderV/TwoMoment_DiscretizationModule_Streaming.F90
+   - print, "MaxVal0133 ", maxval(dU_R) on line 343 indicates that the maxval of the medium case is "MaxVal0133   1.166296780049810E-103", while it is  MaxVal0133   1.324346461715838E-176.
+This happens after ComputeIncrement_ObserverCorrections.
+The maxval after ComputeIncrement_Divergence_X1/2/3 for the medium case is even smaller than the one for the small case.
+So will focus on ComputeIncrement_ObserverCorrections.
+   - if(NumericalFlux(iNodeZ_E,iCR,iZ2,iZ3,iZ4,iS,iZ1)<-7.0e-150)print*, Weights_E(iNodeZ_E): 0.125; EdgeEnergyCubed: 0.0, uPR_L(iCR)=0.53351156957470,uPR_R(iCR)=0.53351156957470; Flux_L(iCR)=0; Flux_R(iCR)=0; however, EdgeEnergyCubed*1.0e40 =000
+   - Output xZ1(iZ1), dZ1(iZ1)*Half, EdgeEnergyCubed on CPU and found out that EdgeEnergyCubed can be as small as zero and as 4.528725731725774E-174  ./lib/thornado/source/Modules/TwoMoment/OrderV/TwoMoment_DiscretizationModule_Streaming.F90

 ## July 18-19 2024